jfalcou/eve/doc/manual/functions/ieee/nextafter.rst

    }

     This function object called with x and y returns the  next representable value of x in the direction of y.
-If x equals y, then x is returned.
+If x equals y, or y is Nan then x is returned.

 Synopsis